-Both mule deer and black-tailed deer are substantially below the long-term statewide management objectives and benchmarks.
-Oregon's estimated mule deer population continues to decline with an estimated population of 170,000-190,000 in 2020.
 Because of the difficulties with surveying black-tailed deer we have been unable to develop annual population estimates.
 However, in 1998 the black-tailed deer population was estimated at 387,000, declining to 320,000 in 2004; the population seems to have been relatively stable since that time.

-Density estimates and population modeling developed using non-invasive fecal DNA sampling northwestern Oregon indicate that black-tailed deer populations have stabilized over the last 10-12 years.
+Density estimates and population modeling developed using non-invasive fecal DNA sampling northwestern Oregon indicate that black-tailed deer populations have stabilized or increased slightly.
 This effort also indicates that the ratio of bucks:100 females is much higher than indicated by our traditional survey methods.
 Application of these non-invasive results are being applied to additional units in western Oregon by land ownership strata and are dramatically improving Oregon's black-tailed deer management.
+In response to these trends, number of blacktailed deer hunters and associated harvest increased slightly to 86,819 and 25,867, respectively.

-Analysis of data from nearly 2,000 GPS radio-collared mule deer since winter 2014-2015 has identified 13 primary mule populations across their eastern Oregon distribution.
-Oregon is now in the process of transitioning management processes (e.g. data collection, population modelling, harvest management, etc.) to more closely follow herd ranges defined by the populations.
-Survival continues to vary considerably across the landscape but has improved over the very low levels observed during winter 2016-2017.
-Adult annual survival in areas with sufficient collars for analysis ranged from 88% to 98% for the biological year 2020-2021.
-Over winter survival for fawns in four monitoring areas ranged from 45% -69% during winter 2020 - 2021.
+Analysis of data from nearly 2,000 GPS radio-collared mule deer since winter 2014-2015 has identified 22 mule deer herd ranges across their eastern Oregon distribution.
+Oregon is now in the process of transitioning management processes (e.g. data collection, population modelling, harvest management, etc.) to more closely follow herd ranges defined by animal movements.
+This information is being used as the foundation for revision of Oregon's Mule Deer Management Plan which began during winter 2021-2022.

-Trends in Oregon's mule deer population size and structure, 1979 - 2020.
+Trends in Oregon's mule deer population size and structure, 1979 - 2022.